 Gabriel Goodliffe

-Goodliffe is currently full-time professor and researcher in the Department of International Studies at ITAM.
-In this capacity, he teaches or has taught International Economic Relations, Introduction to International Relations, and the departmental Thesis Preparation Seminar.
-He holds a B.A. in French from Yale University, an M.A. in political science from Stanford University, and an M.A. and Ph.D. from the Johns Hopkins University School of Advanced International Studies.
-Prior to joining the ITAM faculty, he taught courses in comparative politics and international relations at American University and the Johns Hopkins University.
+Gabriel Goodliffe is a professor and researcher at the Academic Department of International Studies at the Instituto Tecnológico Autónomo de México (ITAM).
+He teaches International Political Economy and Thesis Seminar.
+He holds a B.A. in French Literature from Yale University and an M.A. in Political Science from Stanford University.
+He also holds an MA and PhD in International Relations from the Johns Hopkins University School of Advanced International Studies.
+He has taught courses in comparative politics, international relations and international political economy at American University and Johns Hopkins University.

-Goodliffe is the author of The Resurgence of the Radical Right in France: From Boulangisme to the Front National (Cambridge, 2012) and co-edited France after 2012 (Berghahn, 2015)/ La Francia di Hollande (Il Mulino, 2013).
-He is the author of numerous chapters and articles on French and Western European Politics and has been published in such titles as The International Spectator, The Journal of Contemporary European Studies, French Politics, and French Politics, Culture and Society.
-He is currently at work on a book on the political implications of the European debt and migration crises in France and Germany.
+He is the author of the book The Resurgence of the Radical Right in France: From Boulangisme to the Front National" (Cambridge, 2012) and co-editor of France after 2012 (Berghahn, 2015) and La Francia di Hollande (Il Mulino, 2013).
+He has written book chapters and academic papers on French and Western European politics.
+He has published in academic journals including Journal of Common Market Studies, International Spectator, Journal of Contemporary European Studies, French Politics and French Politics, Culture and Society.
+He is currently working on two books, one on the crisis of economic and political liberalism in Europe and the other on the normalization of the Rassemblement National in France.

 Academic Studies